14 Tips on How to Get More Google Reviews & Improve Rankings

 13. Don’t Try to Get Google Reviews the Wrong Way

-As tempting as it is to offer a discount for reviews or to purchase reviews as a shortcut—don’t.
-Those methods go against Google’s policy, and your profile could be suspended or removed.
+As tempting as it is to offer a discount for reviews or purchase reviews as a shortcut—don’t.
+Incentivizing customers to leave reviews goes against Google’s policy.
+Your profile could be suspended or removed as a result.
 It’s also against Google’s policies to have employees leave reviews for your business.

 14. Use Reputation Management Services & Tools